spencer-hs/Helper-Snippets/README.md

   - Stripping Characters with regex (character_remover_python)

-*All of the following snippets require Pandas.
+*All of the following python programs snippets require Pandas.

 ### ConvertBusinessDays
 Creation of Custom Business Day class.
 Allows calling as a instance as MyCalendar() to calculate a Custom Business Day Offest according to desired calendars.
 The Holidays above are only those observed for a project I was working on.
 Very easy to adapt for the pandas USFederalCalendar or any user desired Holidays.
 Just import the required holiday on line 4, or create a custom holiday like on line 8.
 The nearest_workday observed is an awesomed function included in the holiday package.